History

 The priory was situated within the town walls of Monmouth, east of the castle, in the northern part of the town, close to the Monnow River.
 It occupied a separate area surrounded by a wall with a gate on the south.
 It consisted of a church and claustrum building located on its northern side.
 They were rebuilt in the late Gothic style in the 15th century, when the abbot’s residence was erected, or a guest wing with a decorative bay window on the north side.
 At a certain distance on the eastern side there was a monastic infirmary.

-Priory church of St. Mary at the end of the Middle Ages, judging by the old engravings, probably consisted of an elongated nave on a rectangular plan, a shorter aisle attached to it from the south, a quadrilateral chancel extended from the east of the main nave, and a four-sided tower at the west facade.
-It was reinforced in the corners with high buttresses, and from the south-east side it received a small communication turret with a staircase.
-The west side was decorated with a large ogival window with tracery and an entrance portal, the facades were also pierced with smaller window openings topped with trefoils and large, two-light ogival windows on the top floor, where the bells were hung.
+The church tower was reinforced at the corners with multi-stepped buttresses reaching to the parapet.
+From the south-east side it received a small communication turret with a staircase.
+The west side was decorated with a large ogival window with tracery and an entrance portal, the facades were also pierced with smaller openings topped with trefoils and large, two-light ogival windows on the top floor, where the bells were hung.

 Current state